determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

    python3 -m determined.pytorch.dsat asha --help

-and similar for the other search methods.
 Below, we highlight particularly important flags and describe the search algorithms in some more detail.

 General Options
 ===============